tawasta/product/product_show_only_in_suggested_accessories/README.rst

 Product Show only in Suggested accessories
 ==========================================

-* Add a dot to the product shop settings to remove the product / shop from the view and also from its searches / categories.
+* Add a dot to the product shop settings to remove the product from /shop view and also from its searches / categories.
 The product will then only appear in Suggested Accessories.

 Configuration
 =============